jim245/cs386team1/Deliverables/Inception.md

 # Project Inception
-Group 01 – “[Go Forth!]” <br>
+## Group 01 – "[Go Forth!]"
-Date and location: Sep 15, 2023 <br>
+**Date and location:** September 15, 2023
-Group Members: Andrew Angus, Colin MacDonald, Jack Watson, Jade Meskill and Zach Trusso <br>
+**Group Members:** Andrew Angus, Colin MacDonald, Jack Watson, Jade Meskill, and Zach Trusso

 ## 1. Introduction
-Go Forth and explore this 2D world!
-It is a 2D sidescroller set in the medieval period.
-You are tasked by the king to explore a dangerous area and collect relics to bring back to the kingdom.
-Speedrun your way to the end of levels or take time to explore your surroundings and obtain powerups to assist you on your journey.
-This is a risk-and-reward style speedrunning 2d sidescroller!
-Will you perfectly execute your run to the end or opt to acquire special powers to help you later on?
-Do what you think will bring you the best scores and become No.1 on the leaderboard!
-We are aiming to create a unique art style to complement the gameplay and in future iterations, we hope to expand the lore surrounding the characters.
+### Addressing a Stale Market in Platformers

+Welcome to "Go Forth!", an exciting 2D side-scroller adventure set in a medieval world.
+In this project, we aim to address the prevalent issue of stagnation in the platformer genre by offering a fresh, exhilarating experience that appeals to a broad range of gamers.
+We recognize the need for a game that combines challenging gameplay with compelling competition while catering to various player preferences.
+"Go Forth!" is our solution to this problem.

-## 2. Initial value proposition and consumer segments
+## 2. Initial Value Proposition and Consumer Segments
-### IVP:

-Go Forth will a fun, challenging speedrun focused 2D sidescroller which engage users through fun gameplay and compelling competition.

-### Initial Consumer Segments:

-- Teen demographic
-- Casual gamers
-- Serious gamers
-- Speedrunners
-- Retro game fans
-- Non-gamers
+### Solving the Stale Platformer Problem

+**Initial Value Proposition (IVP):**
+"Go Forth!" presents a novel approach to 2D side-scrollers, offering a fun and challenging experience that engages players through dynamic gameplay and competitive elements.

+**Consumer Segments:**
+- **Teen Demographic**: Attracting the youth who seek exciting gaming experiences.
+- **Casual Gamers**: Engaging individuals looking for enjoyable yet approachable gameplay.
+- **Serious Gamers**: Catering to the enthusiasts seeking challenging experiences.
+- **Speedrunners**: Offering a unique, competitive platform for speedrunning enthusiasts.
+- **Retro Game Fans**: Capturing the nostalgia of classic gaming in a modern context.
+- **Non-Gamers**: Providing a simple, enjoyable entry point for those new to gaming.

 ## 3. Interviews summary

 ### Interview 1:
-**Summary**: Interviewee was interested in a challenging 2d sidescroller with an online leaderboard.
+**Summary**: Interviewee was interested in a challenging 2d side-scroller with an online leaderboard.
 They liked the idea of competing for the best time, but also suggested additional rewards for quickness such as unlockable player skins.
 The interviewee also recommended adjusting the game to accommodate for both casual and serious gamers.

 **Interviewer**: Andrew Angus <br>
 **Interviewee**: Scottie Freeman <br>